junyoung-sim/deepcpp/README.md

 }
 ```

-ATTENTION: MODEL PARAMETER SAVE/LOAD (TO BE IMPLEMENTED)
+Stochastic gradient descent is implemented in MLP::update(x, y, alpha, lambda).
+The ReLU activation function is used for the hidden layers.
+Further modifications can be conveniently made in ./lib/mlp.hpp and ./src/mlp.cpp based on application-specific requirements.

 ## Convolutional Neural Network

-COMING SOON!

 CURRENT PROGRESS (2024-08-07): CONVPOOL2D CLASS IS COMPLETE AND VERIFIED.
+CNN CLASS WILL BE IMPLEMENTED.